stellagyuyeon/Courier-app/README.md

 ## Overview

-Unlike traditional delivery apps (e.g., DoorDash), where a human places an order, this system is driven by an AI agent.
+Unlike traditional delivery apps (e.g., DoorDash), where a human places an order, this system is driven by AI agents.

-The agent monitors signals like inventory, calendar events, and demand patterns to proactively create delivery jobs — and continues to update them in real time during execution.
+The agents monitor signals like inventory, calendar events, and demand patterns — rather than human-initiated needs — to proactively create delivery jobs, and continue to update them in real time during execution.
+A central orchestrator agent manages the workflow, while specialized agents handle tasks like demand generation, dispatching, and feasibility evaluation.
+The agent logic is assumed and not implemented in this project.
+The focus is on the courier flow and system design, rather than implementing the agent logic.

 ---